squid-cache/squid-cache.github.io/docs/Features/StoreID/CollisionRisks.md

 ## Bank/Trade

-A bank account page that is not up-to-date will make the poor users buy something he can't really pay for.
+A bank account page that is not up-to-date will make the poor users buy something he cannot really pay for.

 Administrators choosing to ignore caching rules on images causes wrong captcha picture to be delivered to users.
 Entering the embedded text in